bento-platform/bento/README.md

 ### Prerequisites

-This CLI is specifyed by a Python module, `py_bentoctl`, lauched by a Bash script, `./bentoctl.bash`.
+This CLI is specified by a Python module, `py_bentoctl`, launched by a Bash script, `./bentoctl.bash`.
 The Bash wrapper loads various `.env` files to set up the Bento environment.

-The `bentoctl` script depends on python packages, we recommend using a virtual environment for this.
+The `bentoctl` script depends on Python packages, we recommend using a virtual environment for this.

 ```bash
 # Create a venv under ./env